 “The Great Confrontation” (1968)

 Truthfully: not long after he plowed through the books, I started noticing some unexpected behavior from my son.
 He, like me, is an impressionable reader.
 He delighted in these stories and adopted a number of the attitudes.
-Some, very good and very creative.
-Some, troubling.
 There is no question that since reading these books he has developed a particular interest in practical mechanics.
 He is now poring over books like The Boy Mechanic, the Childcraft volumes on mechanics and physics, old issues of Popular Mechanics, and other engineering type books.
 But, he also appropriated some expensive and off-limits household supplies without asking, he started using some unsavory nicknames for his siblings, he became overly focused on pulling pranks, and he developed new ways to justify dishonest behavior.
 For my particular son, these books were an invitation to explore both the best and worst aspects of himself.
 But, he is also on the very young end of the age range for these books.

 In “The Big Egg,” the boys discover what appears to be a bonafide dinosaur egg.
 Before reporting this find to adults, including their friend who is a scientist at the local college, they spend several days trying to get the egg to hatch first.
 Obviously this is just quirky science fiction.
 I would have preferred that the boys had done the responsible thing and involved adults, but sort of par for the course (as I will show throughout) the boys are set on proving that most adults are untrustworthy fools.
 They do show some respect to certain adults, but too little for my taste.